kbagoy/kb2024/_posts/2021-11-30-how-to-turn-your-writing-skills-into-a-full-time-career.md

 ---
 layout: post
+permalink: /how-to-turn-your-writing-skills-into-a-full-time-career/
-title: "How to Turn Your Writing Skills into a Full-Time Career"
+title: How to Turn Your Writing Skills into a Full-Time Career
-author: "kbistaff"
+description: None
-date: "2021-11-30"
+date: 2021-11-30 07:47:38 -0000
+last_modified_at: 2021-11-19 14:57:00 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2021/11/How-to-Turn-Your-Writing-Skills-into-a-Full-Time-Career.jpg
+  alt: How to Turn Your Writing Skills into a Full-Time Career
 categories:
-  - "freelancing"
+- Freelancing
-image: assets/images/How-to-Turn-Your-Writing-Skills-into-a-Full-Time-Career.jpg
+tags: []
 ---
 You are a master at turning a word, but how do you transition a writing hobby into a full-blown, lucrative career?
 It may seem too good to be true, but it really is possible.
 Skilled writers are always needed, it is simply a matter of finding your niche and getting yourself out there.

 ## **Pitch Articles to Publications**